RiccardoAncarani/LiquidSnake/README.md

 LiquidSnake.exe dc01.isengard.local saruman deahtoFrodo123 isengard.local
 ```

+NOTE: Currently thers is a bug when you explicitly set user credentials, the tool will not work in that case.
+It is recommended to use `make_token` or any other impersonation mechanism instead.

 If everything went fine, you should obtain an output similar as the following:

 ```